locka99/cpp-to-rust-book/README.md

 ## Some cases?

 You may notice the "some cases" qualifier above.
-Obviously if you have code that works and is reliable then rewriting code from one language to another serves no purpose.
-Nobody is suggesting you should do that.
-However if you have code that you need to rewrite or substantially modify then perhaps you should consider what follows.
+Obviously if you have code that works and is reliable then why do you want to rewrite it?
+However if you have code that you need to rewrite or perhaps substantially modify then you should consider what follows.

-## Why Rust?

-See the previous section.
-If you have code that _doesn't_ work or _isn't_ reliable, or _hasn't_ been written yet or is due a major rewrite then perhaps you have answered your own question.

-You could write the code or fixes in C/C++ in which case you have to deal with all the unsafe issues that the language does not protect you from.
-Or you might consider that choosing a safe-by-design language is a good way to protect you from suffering bugs in the field when the code is supposed to be ready for production.

 ## Rust is not a magic wand